Text Messaging Best Practices

 Get Consent

 Ensure recipients have explicitly agreed to receive messages from you.
 This is the single most important step to both ensure A2P 10DLC compliance and significantly lower your opt-out rates.
-Consent can be granted or denied when filling out an application on the Carers Page/Job Board as well as via SMS keyword.
+Consent can be granted or denied when filling out an application on the Careers Page/Job Board as well as via SMS keyword.

 Incorporate Your Organization’s Identity